cassilup/ng2chat/README.md

     platform.bootstrapModule(AppModule);
     ```

     We need to use `platformBrowserDynamic` because we're writing an app that compiles the templates dynamically in the browser.
-We also need thesethis line because Angular 2 can run on multiple platforms.
+We also need thesethis line because Angular2 can run on multiple platforms.

 4. Create `vendor.ts`
     ```js